StephenDeVaux/tic-tac-toe/README.md

 ![alt text](https://github.com/StephenDeVaux/tic-tac-toe/blob/master/images/tictactoe.png?raw=true "Tic Tac Toe")

 ### 1. How to play
 Its a traditional Tic Tac Toe game, where the first person to have 3 in a row wins.
 Each side can either play as a Human(ie yourself) an easy computer player or a hard computer player.
 You can also watch the computer battle itself.
+For interest's sake the number of solutions the computer calculates is printed in the console.

 ### 2. Development
 The main part of the development was to get the computer player working correctly.
 I decided to make 2 levels of difficulty.